 - 1. A multi-media session is assumed to already exist between UE#1 and UE#2, established either as a basic session or by one of the supplemental services described in this subclause. - 2.
 UE#2 sends the Refer command to P-CSCF#2, containing "Refer-To" UE#F and "Referred-By" UE#2. - 3.
 P-CSCF#2 forwards the message to S-CSCF#2 - 4.
 S-CSCF#2 invokes whatever service logic is appropriate for this request.
-If UE#2 does not subscribe to a transfer service, the request is rejected.
-S-CSCF#2 generates a private URI, addressed to itself, with the new destination information and the billing information that will be needed for the new session.
-It replaces the "Refer-To" value in the request with the private URI. - 5.
-S-CSCF#2 forwards the updated message to S-CSCF#1 - 6.
+If UE#2 does not subscribe to a transfer service, service logic may reject the request.
+If S-CSCF#2 service logic requires that it remain on the path for the subsequent request, the service logic generates a private URI, addressed to itself, replacing the "Refer-To" value in the request with the private URI. - 5.
+S-CSCF#2 forwards the message to S-CSCF#1 - 6.
 S-CSCF#1 invokes whatever service logic is appropriate for this request.
-It stores the "Refer-To" and "Referred-By" information and replaces it with private URIs, so that UE#1 will not know the identity of UE#2 or UE#F. - 7.
-S-CSCF#1 forwards the updated message to P-CSCF#1 - 8.
+To hide the identities of UE#2 and UE#F, S-CSCF#1 service logic stores the "Refer-To" and "Referred-By" information and replaces them with private URIs. - 7.
+S-CSCF#1 forwards the message to P-CSCF#1 - 8.
 P-CSCF#1 forwards the message to UE#1 - 9.
-UE#1 initiates a new multi-media session to the destination given by the "Refer-To", which is a private URI pointing to S-CSCF#1.
+UE#1 initiates a new multi-media session to the destination given by the "Refer-To", which may either be a URI for UE#F, a private URI pointing to S-CSCF#2, or a private URI pointing to S-CSCF#1.